marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 * update the
   [app metadata file](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/name.bresciani.marco.tkcompanionapp.yml)
-  on a fork of the F-Droid/Data repository, adding a new version, with the update of the version of NodeJS, its SHA, etc. looking, for example, at the NodeJS differences between the version 0.5.0 (50) and 0.6.0 (60) on the metadata file.
+  on a fork of the F-Droid/Data repository, adding a new version, with the update of the version of NodeJS, its SHA, commit number, etc. looking, for example, at the NodeJS differences between the version 0.5.0 (50) and 0.6.0 (60) on the metadata file.
 * Create an MR on the original F-Droid/Data repository with this modification from the fork.
 * Once the MR has been approved and integrated into the main